 At NPL the element strontium has been chosen to develop ion trap clocks as its ions can have very stable states.
 These clocks may have accuracies of around 100 times higher than the best current atomic clocks.

-That is equivalent to gaining or losing no more than one second in the lifetime of the universe.
+That is equivalent to gaining or losing no more than one second in the age of the universe.

 |17th Century: Pendulum clocks||± 10 seconds per day|